The Ultimate Guide to Painting Your Home: Painting Project Checklist

-Painting Project Checklist
+Painting Project Essentials

 Brushes and Rollers

 Depending on your project, you'll probably need a few different tools in this department.
 Angled brushes are great for painting precise lines in tricky areas, like along the ceiling and windows.
 You'll want to use a roller if you're covering a wide area — it's much faster than using a brush, and it will give you clean, consistent coverage.

 Even with brushes, a paint tray will help you control how much paint you're using and avoid spills.
 If you're using a small brush and you only need a little bit of paint, you don't need a fancy tray — a disposable plastic cup will work just fine!

 Make sure to wear clothes you don't mind getting a little paint on.
 More importantly, you'll want to be careful about protecting furniture and surfaces in your home — these things aren't as easy to replace.

 For big furniture that would be a hassle to move into another room, invest in some plastic covers or tarps.
 Use a tarp or drop cloth on your floor, too, to keep paint from staining the carpet or other material.
 Dropcloths come in a variety of sizes and materials.
 Thin, plastic dropcloths usually have the lowest price but are also usually single-use.
 Canvas dropcloths cost more upfront, but you can often reuse them many times.